-To adjust the lumbar support, see Lumbar Adjustment on page 3-4.
+To adjust the lumbar support, see Lumbar Adjustment ⇒ 58.

 Center Seat

 If equipped, the center front seatback doubles as an armrest and cupholder/storage area for the driver and passenger when the center front seat is not used.
 Do not use it as a seating position when the seatback is folded down.